To discuss the differences between a table saw, and a miter saw, this article starts with a table saw.

 2. They are the best for larger material

 When you have large boards and other materials to cut, your best bet is a table saw.
-Since you take the materials to a table saw, you can cut any kind of material with it as long as you have enough room in your workshop.
+Since you take the materials to a table saw, you can cut any material with it as long as you have enough room in your workshop.

 3. Table saws are more powerful than miter saws

-By virtue of how powerful they are, table saws can cut through any material quickly and with so much ease.
+By virtue of how powerful they are, table saws can quickly cut through any material and with so much ease.
 You won’t need to apply any physical force.
 You only need to position the material properly.

 Cons Of Table Saws